Takadenoshi/pandoc-presentation-template/source.md

 git add index.html
 ```

-A sample is provided under `/pre-commit.sample`
+A sample is provided under `/pre-commit.sample` which you can copy to `.git/hooks/pre-commit`

 # Deploying to Github pages